Since our Urban Bourbon Half Marathon is meant for those age 21 or older, you must be at least 21 on race day to register.

 Participant and Spectator Safety

 Participant and spectator safety throughout race weekend is our number one concern.
-In order to keep our event safe and secure, please read the below instructions and information.
+To keep our event safe and secure, please read the below instructions and information.

 Event Alert System

-Pre-race, all event staff, volunteers and participants should familiarize themselves with the anticipated event conditions, safety procedures and the Event Alert System.
+Pre-race, all event staff, volunteers and participants should familiarize themselves with the anticipated event conditions, safety procedures and the EAS.
 Alert updates will be communicated via email and social media.
-On race day, everyone should stay tuned to PA announcements and the flag warning system at the start, finish and water stations along the course for the most accurate, up-to-date event conditions.
+Everyone should stay tuned to PA announcements and the flag warning system on race day at the start, finish and water stations along the course for the most accurate, up-to-date event conditions.

 Inclement Weather Communication

 Louisville in the fall can bring tricky weather, and the UBHM team wants to make sure you are safe no matter the weather conditions.
-Race staff, along with WDRB meteorologists, will monitor weather forecasts leading up to the race.
+Race staff and local meteorologists will monitor weather forecasts leading up to the race.
 The event will take place rain or shine.
-If lightning is within 10 miles of the race start line, race officials will make the decision to delay the start until the lightning clears.
+If lightning is within 10 miles of the race start line, race officials will decide to delay the start until the lightning clears.
 We will make announcements of any changes through social media (Urban Bourbon Half Marathon on Facebook, @urbanbourbonhm on Twitter and @urbanbourbonhalf on Instagram) and over the race PA system.
 Participants and spectators should follow UBHM on social media to be made aware of weather updates.

 Medical Aid Station and Medical Personnel

-There are three medical aid stations along the half marathon course and a medical tent located on Main Street just past the Start and Finish line.
-Medical personnel are provided by KentuckyOne Health and are trained to assist runners in need.
+There is one medical aid station at water stop 3, which is located at miles 5.11 and 9.
+Additionally, there will be EMS vehicles at the corner of Story Ave. and N. Spring Street at miles 2.1 and 10.85, and at the corner of Willow Ave. and Cherokee Pkwy at miles 5.48 and 8.65.
+A medical tent will be located at Fourth and Liberty Streets just past the Finish line.
+Medical personnel are provided by UofL Health and are trained to assist runners in need.
 For severe injuries or medical situations, Louisville Metro EMS will have bike units on the course and units at the Finish Line to transport anyone to nearby hospitals.

 Officers from the Louisville Metro Police Department have generously agreed to work overtime hours to ensure a safe race route for all participants.
 If you have any issues throughout the race route, each officer will have a radio to communicate with the LMPD Lieutenant in charge who can then relay information to race staff.